dariairad/mls-assessment/README.md

-## data-representation-project
+## mls-assessment

 #### Author
 Daria Sep (G00411221@atu.ie)
 #### Course Details
 Course: Higher Diploma in Computing in Data Analytics

-Module: Data Representation

-Lecturer: Andrew Beatty
+Module: Machine Learning and Statistics

 ## Description
-This repository is a submission of the project for the Data Representation module.
+This repository is a submission of the project for the Machine Learning and Statistic Project.